-The device contains several TMs and each individual TM can be categorised as a certain type, namely Compact Type TM or Standard Type TM.
+The device contains several TMs and each individual TM can be categorised as a certain type, namely Standard Type TM or Periodic Type TM.
+The number of the Standard type TM is one, having a reference name of STM.
+The remaining two TMs are Periodic type with a reference name of PTM0~PTM1.
 Although similar in nature, the different TM types vary in their feature complexity.
-The common features to all of the Compact and Standard TMs will be described in this section and the detailed operation regarding each of the TM types will be described in separate sections.
+The common features to all of the Standard and Periodic Type TMs will be described in this section and the detailed operation regarding each of the TM types will be described in separate sections.
 The main features and differences between the two types of TMs are summarised in the accompanying table.

-TM Function CTM STM
+TM Function STM PTM

 Timer/Counter ✓ ✓

-Input Capture - ✓
+Input Capture ✓ ✓

 Compare Match Output ✓ ✓

 PWM Output ✓ ✓

-Single Pulse Output - ✓
+Single Pulse Output ✓ ✓

 PWM Alignment Edge Edge

 PWM Adjustment Period & Duty Duty or Period Duty or Period